ai4os-hub/ai4os-yolov8-torch/README.md

 └── tox.ini                <- tox file with settings for running tox; see tox.testrun.org
 ```

+### Environment variables settings
+"In `./api/config.py` you can configure several environment variables:

+- `DATA_PATH`: Path definition for the data folder; the default is './data'.
+-  `MODELS_PATH`: Path definition for saving trained models; the default is './models'.
+- `REMOTE_PATH`: Path to the remote directory containing your trained models.
+Rclone uses this path for downloading or listing the trained models.
+- `YOLOV8_DEFAULT_TASK_TYPE`: Specify the default tasks related to your work among detection (det), segmentation (seg), and classification (cls).
+- `YOLOV8_DEFAULT_WEIGHTS`: Define default timestamped weights for your trained models to be used during prediction.
+If no timestamp is specified by the user during prediction, the first model in YOLOV8_DEFAULT_WEIGHTS will be used.
+If it is set to None, the Yolov8n trained on coco/imagenet will be used.
+Format them as timestamp1, timestamp2, timestamp3, ..."

 ## Dataset Preparation
 - Detection and Segmentation Tasks: